 Coach companies servicing Airlie Beach (the Whitsunday mainland) are Greyhound Australia and Premier Motor Service with over 10 services daily.
 Queensland Rail Travel and Tilttrain services are linking Proserpine to all major destinations from Brisbane to Cairns.
 Connecting Coaches operate from Proserpine to Airlie Beach.

-Airlie Beach offers all kinds of accommodation styles, from Backpacker, Caravan Park, self contained Apartment to luxury resort.
+Airlie Beach offers all kinds of accommodation styles, from Backpacker, Caravan Park, AirB&B, self contained Apartment to luxury resort.
 Your travel agent can also book your accommodation in Airlie Beach.
-Alternatively, if booking direct, we are happy to refer you.
-Walk-in enquiries are also welcome at most places.

 The Whitsundays run tours and accommodation all year round and there is usually plenty of accommodation available.
-However we recommend to book ahead when travelling during the following busy times: Easter, Airlie Beach / Hamilton Island Race Week (August) and Christmas.
+However we recommend to book ahead when travelling during the following busy times: school holiday periods, Easter, Airlie Beach / Hamilton Island Race Week (August) and Christmas.